Star Trek director boldly goes to conquer non sci-fi fans

 "I never really got it as a kid.
 I never really understood Star Trek.
 It felt very talky and still to me.
 I have come to appreciate what it is and what it means."

-"Star Trek Into Darkness" again casts Chris Pine as the womanising Captain James T. Kirk and Zachary Quinto as Spock, a mixed-race human-Vulcan who lives by the laws of logic.
+"Star Trek Into Darkness" again casts Chris Pine as the womanizing Captain James T. Kirk and Zachary Quinto as Spock, a mixed-race human-Vulcan who lives by the laws of logic.

 The 23rd-century action starts with an attack on Starfleet's base in London by the one-man killing machine John Harrison, played by the British actor Benedict Cumberbatch, best known as the detective Sherlock Holmes in the BBC drama "Sherlock".